-The underwriters have a 30-day option to purchase on a pro rata basis, at the public offering price less the underwriting discounts and commissions, up to 1,222,000 additional common shares to cover over-allotments of shares, of which the first 276,172 additional common shares would be purchased from Constellation, representing all of its remaining common shares, and the balance would be purchased from us.
+The underwriters have a 30-day option to purchase on a pro rata basis, at the public offering price less the underwriting discounts and commissions, up to 1,261,000 additional common shares to cover over-allotments of shares, all of which would be purchased from us.
 The option may be exercised only to cover any over-allotments in the sale of the common shares offered under this prospectus supplement.

 The underwriters propose to offer the common shares initially at the public offering price on the cover page of this prospectus supplement.
-The underwriters may allow a discount of \$ per share on sales to other broker/dealers.
+The underwriters may allow a discount of \$0.10 per share on sales to other broker/dealers.
 After the initial public offering of the common shares, the underwriters may change the public offering price and concession and discount to broker/dealers.